SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 -	What are the average sales and profit by categories?

-This was determined using pivot table, with pivot fields functions AVERAGE in the value field and Categories in the column field.
+This was determined using the AVERAGE function in the pivot table "Value" field for each criteria/attribute, with the categories in the "Column" field.
+A Column chart was used to visualize the insight generated.

 ![](Categories.png)